Uglybeard/VirusTotalAPI/README.md

 # VirusTotalAPI - Check IP, domain and file reputation

-## Check IP, domain and file reputation
+## Check IP, domain and file reputation with VT APIv3

 Enter a list of IP addresses, URLs, domains, SHA1, SHA256 or MD5 divided by a new-line to get their reputation as a result.